Roman Africans: Characteristics

 The Roman-Africans first adopted the Roman pantheon under the rule of the Roman Republic, but then were one of the first provinces to convert to Christianity.
-Among their best known figures were Saint Felicita, Saint Perpetua, Saint Cyprian and Saint Augustine.
-Unlike the so-called Mauri that mostly inhabited the westernmost part of Northwest Africa and were barely romanised, Roman Africans (like Septimus Severus or saint Aurelius Augustinus) had Latin names in addition to speaking Latin.
+Among their best-known figures were Saint Felicita, Saint Perpetua, Saint Cyprian and Saint Augustine.
+Unlike the so-called Mauri that mostly inhabited the westernmost part of Northwest Africa and were barely Romanized, Roman Africans (like Septimus Severus or saint Aurelius Augustinus) had Latin names in addition to speaking Latin.

-The African province was amongst the wealthiest regions in the Empire (rivaled only by Egypt, Syria and Italy itself) and as a consequence people from all over the Empire migrated into the province.
+The African province was among the wealthiest regions in the Empire (rivaled only by Egypt, Syria and Italy itself) and as a consequence people from all over the Empire migrated into the province.
 Large numbers of Roman Army veterans settled in Northwest Africa on farming plots promised for their military service.

-Even so, the Roman military presence of Northwest Africa was relatively small, consisting of about 28,000 troops and auxiliaries in Numidia.
+Even so, the Roman military presence of Northwest Africa was relatively small because of the safety of the province; the Romans did not require a large military presence in North Africa since it was not a target for external attacks or rebellions.
+When the need arose, the relative proximity of the region to Italia made it possible to dispatch armies from Italia to North Africa very easily.
+By the second century AD, the Fossa Regia province of North Africa had a population three-fourths Italic, was fully Latinized and embraced the Hellenic Religion.
+The North African garrison consisted of about 28,000 troops and auxiliaries in Numidia.
 Starting in the 2nd century AD, these garrisons were composed mostly of local inhabitants.
 A sizable Latin speaking population developed from a multinational background, sharing the northwest African region with those speaking Punic and Berber languages.
 Imperial security forces began to be drawn from the local population, including the Berbers.

-By the end of the Western Roman Empire nearly all of the African province was fully Romanized, according to Theodor Mommsen in his The Provinces of the Roman Empire.
+By the end of the Western Roman Empire, nearly all of the African province was fully Romanized, according to Theodor Mommsen in his The Provinces of the Roman Empire.
 Roman Africans enjoyed a high level of prosperity.
-Such prosperity (and romanisation) touched partially even the populations living outside of the Roman limes (mainly the Garamantes and the Getuli).
+Such prosperity (and romanization) touched partially even the populations living outside of the Roman limes (mainly the Garamantes and the Getuli).

-The Roman African populations kept their Latin language, as well as their Nicene-Chalcedonian Christian religion, under the Germanic Vandal occupation, the Byzantine restoration and the Islamic conquest, where they progressively converted to Islam until the near-extinction of Christianity in the Maghreb in the 12th century under the Almohads.
+The Roman African populations kept their Latin language, as well as their Nicene-Chalcedonian Christian religion, under the Germanic Vandal occupation, the Byzantine restoration, and the Islamic conquest, where they progressively converted to Islam until the near-extinction of Christianity in the Maghreb in the 12th century under the Almohads.
 The African Romance Latin dialect constituted a significant substratum of the modern varieties of the Berber languages and Maghrebi Arabic.